jpmessaging/OutlookTrace/Readme.md

 7. When traces have started successfully, it shows "Hit enter to stop".

-    Note: When `Dump` is included in Component parameter, you will be prompted with `Hit enter to save a process dump of Outlook.
+    Note: When `Dump` is included in Component parameter, you are prompted with `Hit enter to save a process dump of Outlook.
 To quit, enter q:`.
 Hit enter key to save a dump file.
 For a hang issue, repeat the process to collect 3 dump files, with interval of about 30 seconds between saves.
 When finished, hit `q`.

-    Note: When `Fiddler` is included in Component parameter, a dialog box [FiddlerCap Web Recorder] will appear.
+    Note: When `Fiddler` is included in Component parameter, a dialog box [FiddlerCap Web Recorder] appears.
 Use the following instructions to start capture, and then reproduce the issue

-    ⚠️ When the target user is different from the one running the script, FiddlerCap will not start.
+    ⚠️ When the target user is different from the one running the script, FiddlerCap does not start.
 The target user needs to start FiddlerCap.exe manually.

     <details>
         <summary>How to start Fiddler capture</summary>